loda-lang/loda-programs/programs/oeis/list5.md

 * [A290764](http://oeis.org/A290764) ([L23 program](290/A290764.asm)): Number of (non-null) connected induced subgraphs in the 2 X n king graph.
 * [A290768](http://oeis.org/A290768) ([L04 program](290/A290768.asm)): a(n) = 3/2*(n^2 - n + 2).
 * [A290781](http://oeis.org/A290781) ([L03 program](290/A290781.asm)): a(n) = 20*n + 15.
+* [A290829](http://oeis.org/A290829) ([L33 program](290/A290829.asm)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 961", based on the 5-celled von Neumann neighborhood.
 * [A290856](http://oeis.org/A290856) ([L04 program](290/A290856.asm)): Binary representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 1006", based on the 5-celled von Neumann neighborhood.
 * [A290858](http://oeis.org/A290858) ([L04 program](290/A290858.asm)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 1006", based on the 5-celled von Neumann neighborhood.
 * [A290859](http://oeis.org/A290859) ([L15 program](290/A290859.asm)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 1006", based on the 5-celled von Neumann neighborhood.